Skip to main content

 Welcome back to On the Fly.
 This blog post explores the inspiring collaboration between Elton John and Brandi Carlile on their new album, Who Believes in Angels, using their creative journey to motivate you to embrace courage, collaboration, and the pursuit of extraordinary creations.

 There are moments when life whispers invitations to us: "Go on.
 Create something beautiful."
 This morning, that invitation arrived through a remarkable new album, "Who Believes in Angels," by Elton John (now 78) and the talented Brandi Carlile.
 This work has sparked a fire within me.

-As a lifelong fan of Elton John, I have documented my dedication to his journey in my blog, "Captain Fantastic and The Captain and the Kid."
-In it, I reflect on his remarkable growth as an artist.
 This partnership, characterized by raw and genuine creativity, is both inspiring and extraordinary.

+As a lifelong fan of Elton John, I have documented my appreciation for his influence in "Captain Fantastic and The Captain and the Kid."
+These blog posts explore his extraordinary career and my growth as an artist inspired by his music and impact.

 The Magic of Sunset Sound

 What resonated most deeply was their story, shared on CBS Sunday Morning, about stepping into the hallowed halls of Sunset Sound studio in Hollywood, CA. Imagine–two brilliant artists working in a space where musical history was made, with nothing but the promise of potential.
 "Why Sunset Sound?"
 Elton was asked, and his answer struck a chord: "It's a magical studio.
-Prince recorded Purple Rain here, among many other incredible recordings."
+Prince recorded Purple Rain here," among many other incredible recordings.
 That palpable energy that magic permeates every note of "Who Believes in Angels."

 The Alchemy of Collaboration

-After more than 50 years of composing music and releasing 32 studio albums, how does one conjure such beauty from thin air?
+After more than 50+ years of composing music and releasing 32 studio albums, how does one conjure such beauty from thin air?
 Let’s call it the alchemy of collaboration, the spark of genuine friendship, and an unwavering belief in artistic expression.
-This album reminds us that extraordinary things happen when we dare to reach for the best within ourselves, embrace the challenge of collaboration, and step into the unknown with courage.
+This studio album reminds us that extraordinary things happen when we dare to reach for the best within ourselves, embrace the challenge of collaboration, and step into the unknown with courage.

 Your Canvas Awaits